MarcosFlavioGS/Rust_Coding_Dojo_42/README.md

 - [AOC - Day 1, Part1](https://adventofcode.com/2022/day/1)

 ### Bonus
 - Enjoyed AOC?
-Their challenges are can get pretty tough!
+Their challenges can get pretty tough!
 - Can you get_next_line?

 # Compiling and executing